forestryio/forestry.io/hugo/content/blog/3-patterns-for-loading-data-with-react.md

 );
 ```

 Unless you're familiar with HOCs already–and maybe even then–looking at the source of `UserInfoContainer` will probably give you pause.
-The `UserInfoContainer` component is actually generated dynamically by the `withUser` function.
-The returned component renders the `LoadingScreen` while the user is loading, then renders either the `UserInfo` or the `ErrorScreen` depending on whether the request is successful or not.
-Note. that there is not a standard pattern HOCs.
+The `UserInfoContainer` component is actually the component generated  by the `withUser` HOC.
+The returned component renders the `LoadingScreen` while the user is loading.
+Once the request has finished, `UserInfoContainer` renders either the `UserInfo` or the `ErrorScreen` depending on the requests result.

 The components returned by HOCs can be surprisingly difficult to re-use.
 In our example, any time an existing component needs the user, we must first create another component.
 If `A` renders `B`, but now you want `B` to be given the user, you must create a third component `withUser(B, ...)` that will now be rendered by `A` instead.
 The same applies to swapping out the `LoadingScreen` for a simpler spinner–you're going to have to create a new component.
 Over time this proliferation of one-line container components can make navigating your code base tiresome.